AssadAnabosi/Manager-2.0/README.md

   - **description**: is an optional description of the cheque.
   - **payee**: is the payee that the cheque is made out to.
   - **isCancelled**: is a flag that is set to true when the cheque is cancelled.
-  - **isDeleted**: is a flag that is set to true when the cheque payee is deleted.
 - **Bill**: is the expenses that are made by the workshop.
   - **date**`*`: is the date that the bill was made.
   - **value**`*`: is the amount that the bill is for.